rockfireredmoon/sparkplayer-eartheternal-installer/README.md

-# tawinstaller
+# sparkplayer-eartheternal-installer

-The Anubian War Installer - NCS installer for Windows
+The Anubian War Installer - NSIS installer for Windows.
+This takes the SparkPlayer executables and "Earth Eternal - The Anubian War" assets and makes an installer pointing to the current Anubian War server.

 ## To Build